Panrui-Ni/Panrui-Ni.github.io/_pages/cv.md

 Preprints
 ======
-1. Rate of convergence for homogenization of nonlinear weakly coupled Hamilton-Jacobi systems (with H. Mitake). [link](https://arxiv.org/abs/2412.06428)
+1. Quantitative homogenization of convex Hamilton-Jacobi equations with Neumann type boundary conditions (with H. Mitake). [link](https://arxiv.org/abs/2501.12013)
 2. Convergence/divergence phenomena in the vanishing discount limit of Hamilton-Jacobi equations (with A. Davini, J. Yan and M. Zavidovique). [link](https://arxiv.org/abs/2411.13780)

 Awards